 2. Documentation Verification

 Once the application is submitted, the funder checks if all the documents are valid.
-The loan processor plays an active role here.
+They can use loan processing software to check for fraud and make sure each file is complete before the review continues.

 This stage helps spot missing or false information early.
 For example, if a borrower reports an income that does not match their tax returns, the loan processor will flag it.
 The process also ensures compliance with state and local laws.